The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 Enable or disable parallax scrolling with the Enable Parallax tweak.

-If you add a thumbnail, it creates a background image or video; the page content displays as an overlay.
+If you add a thumbnail to a content section, it creates a background image or video.
+The page content displays as an overlay.

 - The Title and Body tweaks adjust the text’s font and color.